From the earliest days of Eastern Orthodoxy to the digital age, antique Russian icons have stood as an enduring symbol of religious devotion.

 Icon Creation: Process and Materials

-The traditional process starts with acquiring a wooden board, preferably linden or birchwood, and then having it prepared by sanding and adding a thin coat of gesso.
 The iconographer then sketches out the detailed pattern which includes any desired figures and symbols on the wooden base.

 Depending on the size of the painting and the degree of detail for a particular icon, the painting usually takes anywhere from two to four weeks to complete.
-To paint these antique icons, special egg-based hues are used as these contain minerals from different regions in Russia which produce subtle variations in shades and textures.

 These Russian icons often feature elaborate religious symbolism such as Byzantine crosses and gold leaf lettering, making them meaningful works of art for all to admire!